-We are a small, hard-working staff helping local people save local land.
-While we take on summer interns and part-time educators, the majority of our year is spent efficiently and effectively managing the acquisition, management, education, and promotion of our lands and providing all ages opportunities to learn more about and enjoy the outdoors.
+We are a small, hard-working team helping local people save local land.
+While we take on summer interns and part-time educators, the majority of our year is spent efficiently and effectively managing the acquisition, management, improvement, and promotion of our lands and providing all ages opportunities to learn more about and enjoy the outdoors.